“A painting undermined my father.

 Art is dangerous like that, an unruly thing….”

-Kris’s newest book is a novel is set in the art world of late Victorian England’s Aesthetic art movement—a seductive, beauty-obsessed world where the sinuous graces of peacock feathers and absinthe dreams hold more importance than a young woman’s life.
+Kris’s newest book is a novel is set in the art world of late Victorian England—a seductive, beauty-obsessed milleau where the sinuous graces of peacock feathers and absinthe dreams hold more importance than a young woman’s life.
 THE LILY MAID is in the lushly written and tightly plotted tradition of Sarah Waters’ Fingersmith and A. S. Byatt’s Possession.